Stereotypes of South Asians: New Zealand

 A Massey University study finds that the ethnic minority of Indian descent are stereotyped, but so are other ethnic groups.
 However, inter-ethnic and stereotypes-driven bullying of students of Indian descent was higher; the students of Indian descent were least likely to retaliate, report abuse to authorities or approach officials for assistance in prevention.
 Stereotyped and bullied Asian Indians were most likely to accept suffering, emotional trauma and ill health problems.

 Negative stereotypes for Asian Indians included being presumed as unfriendly, cliquish, unemotional, weird, snobbish, uncivilized, terrorists and cheap.
 Many of these stereotypes did not lead to inter-ethnic bullying, but some did.

 United States

 Cultural prejudices in American schools

 As of 2013 cultural stereotypes prevalent in American schools negatively impact students of South Asian origin, in terms of social stress, feeling dehumanized and their general sense of well-being.
 American sociologist Yvette Rosser found, as stated in a book published in 2001, that negative attitudes and images about South Asian cultures are taught in American schools or through the media, and these misconceptions may color people's personal socialization experiences.
 Sensationalist news stories about India often reinforce preconceived ideas.

 Social studies teachers can play a critical role in eliminating cultural prejudices, but instead typically reinforce stereotypes about cultures different from their own, and present biased information about Asians, thereby losing the opportunity for deeper understanding.

-In numerous interviews of students of Asian descent, as compiled by Rosser, individuals of Asian origin were asked the following questions: